mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 38:30

 What is “good”?
 What is a good time and occasion, and what is a good condition?
 That is a point.
 This "good" is not the "good" opposed to "evil".
 [This] good is *super-good*: the supreme good, beyond good or bad, right or wrong.
-Such a good seed should be stored – right now, right here, from day to day.
+Such a good seed should be stored, right now, right here, from day to day.
 At that time, that good seed is planted in your life, and creates new life.

-We call \[this] [fukutoku](glossary#fukutoku) \[asuru?].
+We call \[this] [fukutoku](glossary#fukutoku) \[asuru].
 Fukutoku means merit and virtue.
 Suru (累積?) means to accumulate.
 So, to accumulate merit and virtue.
 That means, to sow a good seed.
 Completely that good seed originates from the intrinsic value of very pure human activities.
 That is fukutoku: merit and virtue.
-Fukutoku [asuru?], we say.
+Fukutoku [asuru], we say.

 But let me say about this: we don't understand [it].
 Still we don't understand why it is that dullness and distraction drop off from the first if you accumulate merit and virtue.

 In order to understand this point, first of all, we have to see practice for the long range, life after life.
-Not only seeing your life in this life, in this world – you have to see your whole life, life after life.
+Not only seeing your life in this life, in this world; you have to see your whole life, life after life.
 Maybe the next life, or the life after next life.
 Anyway, life is continually going on, because we created [karma](glossary#karma) in the past, and also we are creating new karma now.
 And then, as long as we are creating new karma from moment to moment, it means [a] future will exist – so, you can get the chance to be born in the next life.
 That is the meaning or sense of [the theory] of karma.
 As long as we have karma in the past and we are creating karma in this life, we have to have [a] future.
 So life is going on, constantly.

 ##### 42: 44

 So, the point is ... that we sow a good seed.
 We sow a good time and occasion, and good conditions.
 According to my talk yesterday, when good time and occasion are ripe, when good conditions are arranged, finally there is something left: that is total personality.
 Do you remember?

 That's why all we have to do is, to arrange.
 Arrange number one, the environment; second, the sensory world.
-Arrange [them] in many ways, with careful consideration for the movement system – that is the body; hands, feet, tongue.
+Arrange [them] in many ways, with careful consideration for the movement system – that is the body: hands, feet, tongue.
 We have to arrange all the movement system, and then finally, sit down in the proper way, immobile.
 [An] immobile state; at that time, very naturally, the body can be kept in equilibrium.
 And fourth, regulation of the breath.
 Very naturally, the regulation of the breath influences *so much*: the system of your hormones, blood circulation, and also your nerve system, and internal organs; it influences [all those] very much.

 And also, finally, [there is] regulating the mind.
 That means, no [design] of having a reward, becoming [Buddha](glossary#buddha); just do it.
-Just do it; because, if the mind has a certain [stickyness], which is called attachment.
-If you attach, immediately there is a string between [zazen](glossary#zazen) and you.
+Just do it, because, if the mind has a certain [stickyness], which is called attachment – if you attach, immediately there is a string between [zazen](glossary#zazen) and you.
 You cannot cut it; you cannot see the zazen clearly.
 So immediately ... that is a type of ...

 *[Tape change.]*

 ... through regulation of the body, and regulation of breath; that is what is called  [samadhi](glossary#samadhi), perfect samadhi.
 Often at that time, there is no chance to insert [any] design of becoming Buddha or having rewards.
 So, it is very pure.
 There is something left, which is called the intrinsic value of pure human activities: just [doing].
 Psychologically speaking, that is total personality.

-You cannot get the total personality without arranging circumstances, environment, and sensory world, and movement system, and brain system, and nervous system, and internal organs.
+You cannot get the total personality without arranging circumstances, environment, sensory world, movement system, brain system, nervous system, and internal organs.
 Without this, you cannot do it!
 So how can you touch the core of your life, which is called total personality?
 Total personality is extending to the past, extending to the future; completely beyond human speculation and judgement.
 How can you touch it?
 We don't know, because there are too many circumstances: environment, sensory world, movement system, nervous system, brain system, internal organs, and many things.

 So, first of all, “let's sow the good seed” means completely beyond good or bad, right and wrong according to common sense.
-That means, let's make arrangement of number one, number two, number three, number four, number five.
+That means let's make arrangement of number one, number two, number three, number four, number five.
 And then finally, there is something left: that is total personality, which is called [Buddha Nature](glossary#buddha-nature).
 It appears very naturally.

 ##### 48:46